-- Models made available for distribution to the scientific community. - Centers, consortia, and/or networks. - Education and training of investigators at all levels (including clinicians).
+- Models made available for distribution to the scientific community. - Centers, consortia, and/or networks. - Education and training of investigators at all levels (including clinicians), such as participation in training workshops, advanced research technique courses, and Master's course attendance.
+This does not include longer term research based training, such as PhD or post-doctoral fellowships.

-APPENDIX B: SAMPLE OF GENERAL AUDIENCE SUMMARY
+APPENDIX B: SAMPLES OF GENERAL AUDIENCE SUMMARIES